Reforming criminal justice, transforming economic mobility

 Justice system involvement carries devastating lifelong consequences, impeding social and economic mobility for individuals and whole communities.
 Today, the United States is the most incarcerated country in the world, and its criminal legal and immigration systems disproportionately target low-income, Black, and Latino/a Americans.
 Operating for nearly 60 years, the Vera Institute of Justice works to create antiracist justice systems and develop ideas, research, and analysis to fight mass incarceration and end racial disparities.
 Vera partners with directly impacted people and government officials at all levels to build systems that ensure fairness, promote safety, and strengthen communities.

-As a research and action organization, Center for Policing Equity (CPE) produces analyses to identify and reduce the causes of racial disparities in public safety.
-CPE works to reduce racial bias in policing that disproportionately affects Black and Brown Americans and limits their economic mobility.
-Using data-driven approaches to social justice, CPE uses science to create levers for social, economic, cultural and policy change.
+Center for Policing Equity (CPE) re-envisions new models of public safety and targeted services addressing violence that enable communities to thrive, as well as promotes data-driven approaches that reduce racial disparities in law enforcement that disproportionately affects Black and Brown Americans and limits their economic mobility.
+A research and action organization, CPE uses data-driven approaches to social justice and science to create levers for social, economic, cultural and policy change.
 By right-sizing and right-purposing policing, CPE seeks to build public safety systems that are just, equitable, and non-racist.
 Additionally, CPE empowers vulnerable communities to engage with and shape their public safety systems, thereby promoting economic mobility and helping to maintain trust between communities and public safety systems.
-The Justice and Mobility Fund’s investment in CPE will support them as they develop their strategic plan to guide their work going forward.
+The Justice and Mobility Fund’s investment in CPE will support their strategic vision for reforming policing and improving community safety.

 The Michigan Justice Fund is a collaborative of local and national funders that seeks to stem the flow of individuals into the youth and criminal justice systems, support the investment of public dollars to community-driven alternatives to incarceration, and ensure those who are returning home after incarceration receive the support they need to flourish.
 The Michigan Justice Fund is implementing a strategic plan focused on supporting the economic mobility and overall success of Michiganders with criminal records, reducing reliance on confinement and adjudication, and building a movement for communities to shape justice policies and funding.